nus-cs2103-AY2324S1/ip/docs/README.md

 ### Delete

-Chewy can delete a task from the task list.\
+chewy can delete a task from the task list.\
 Format: `delete <task_id>`
 * `<task_id>` must be a valid index of a task in the task list